Healthdirect Free Australian health advice you can count on.

 What are the symptoms of nephrotic syndrome?

-One of the most common symptoms of nephrotic syndrome is fluid retention, which causes puffy eyes, a swollen abdomen and swollen ankles and feet as well as weight gain
+One of the most common symptoms of nephrotic syndrome is fluid retention.
+This causes puffy eyes, a swollen abdomen (tummy), swollen ankles and feet, as well as weight gain.

 Other symptoms can include:

-Nephrotic syndrome can lead to serious illness such as blood clots and kidney failure.
+Nephrotic syndrome can lead to serious illness such as infections, blood clots and kidney failure.

-If you suspect you have nephrotic syndrome symptoms, contact your doctor.
+If you are worried that you or your child could have nephrotic syndrome, speak to your doctor.

 What causes nephrotic syndrome?

-Nephrotic syndrome can be caused by diseases that affect the kidneys directly, as well as underlying diseases that affect the whole body.
+Nephrotic syndrome can be caused by many different diseases — some specifically affect the kidneys, while other affect other organs or your whole body.

 Kidney diseases that commonly cause nephrotic syndrome include: